There’s no standard medical definition for precision medicine (also called personalized medicine). So, you may hear this term used in different ways.

 For example, some drugs target certain cellular pathways involved in both cancer cell functions and normal cell functions.
 So, while these drugs may block cancer cell functions and cancer growth, they may also harm healthy cell functions and cause unintended side effects.

-Researchers must find ways to have such drugs affect only cancer cells and leave healthy cells unharmed.
+Researchers are looking for ways to have such drugs affect only cancer cells and leave healthy cells unharmed.

 Molecular differences in breast tumors may help guide treatment and the development of new targeted therapies.